 Reward fulfillment was a feature that we were considering, but we weren’t sure our $59 a month customer would really care.
 After they mentioned referral rewards in the amount of hundreds of dollars, I realized how much a new customer was worth to them and how trusting a $59 a month startup seemed iffy at best.

-By the time we had our next call, I had added gift cards fulfillment to a new higher priced plan $250 a month with a 6-month commitment to our pricing page.
+By the time we had our next call, I had added gift cards fulfillment to a new higher-priced plan at $250 a month with a 6-month commitment on our pricing page.
 I wasn’t quite sure how the next call would go as I was sure the price jump would scare the customer away.
 To my surprise, she mentioned she saw the new plan on the website and was happy to sign up.
 At that point, we were making $3.5k per month and just took in $1.5k in one swoop.
 This was a massive change vs. the microtransactions I was previously receiving.
 Maybe I can afford to pay a salesperson instead of me?

 Scale-out sales (Attempt #1)

 June quickly approached.
 Referral Rock hit a significant milestone as the anniversary of the ‘pay’ version arrived.
-During this time the business grew to a total of 110 customers.
+During this time, the business grew to a total of 110 customers.
 It was then when I realized that so much time was taken up by sales demos and the product was developing much slower.

 We needed to scale out sales!
 July came, and the first salesperson was hired.
 At this point, all I knew was what I was doing in sales but never considered myself an actual salesperson.
 I thought a salesperson was supposed to be “salesy” and what I was doing was a hack.
-So the first person I hired fit that mold and as you probably can guess… I failed miserably for these key reasons:
+So the first person I hired fit that mold, and as you probably can guess… I failed miserably for these key reasons:

-1. We had ZERO onboarding and training for sales – I didn’t realize how much of a learning curve a new product and new customer profile mattered.
+- We had ZERO onboarding and training for sales – I didn’t realize how much of a learning curve a new product and new customer profile mattered.
 I thought hiring a salesperson was just going to spin up and do what they do as a “real salesperson” in a matter of weeks.
 I think I even gave the new salesperson all the demos within about 2 weeks.

-This was a hard lesson to learn as it killed 2 months of revenue and I was pulled back into sales and lost valuable time and energy that could have gone to other areas of the business.
+This was a hard lesson to learn as it killed 2 months of revenue, and I was pulled back into sales and lost valuable time and energy that could have gone to other areas of the business.

 Scale-out sales (Attempt #2)